usebb/UseBB/README.md

 Doctrine DBAL and PHPUnit can be installed through PEAR.
 They are not included in the source tree.

 When using MySQL, only InnoDB is supported.
-MyISAM support - as used for years with legacy PHP software such as UseBB 1 - is not supported due to the absence of transactions and more.
+MyISAM - as used for years with legacy PHP software such as UseBB 1 - is not supported due to the absence of transactions and more.

 ## Installation